Weekly Training Net

 Closing

-Thank you to all stations participating in the net.
+Thank you to everyone who participated in tonight's training net.

-This is station ________, Net Control for the Provo Auxiliary Communications Team Training Net, closing the net at ________ hours and returning the frequency to normal use.
+This is station ________, Net Control for the Provo Auxiliary Communications Team Weekly Training Net, closing the net at ________ hours and returning the repeater to normal amateur radio use.